-On Saturday, September 22, the Friends of Eagleville will be taking part in the annual PRO-ACT Recovery Walk at Penn's Landing, Philadelphia.
-Each year, this event draws thousands from the region in a celebration of recovery and the work that is being done to end the stigma surrounding drug and alcohol addiction.

-Eagleville will provide free transportation to and from the event.
-You need not be affiliated with Eagleville to join us.
+On Saturday, September 22, 2018, the Friends of Eagleville will be taking part in the annual PRO-ACT Recovery Walk at Penn's Landing, Philadelphia. thousands from the region in a celebration of recovery and the work that is being done to end the stigma surrounding drug and alcohol addiction.
+Anyone who is interested in joining Eagleville for this event can contact Emily Masslofsky, Eagleville's Patient and Family Advocate, at EMasslofsky@eagleville.org or 610-635-7475.
+You need not be affiliated with Eagleville to join us for this event.
+For more information about the PRO-ACT Recovery Walk visit recoverywalks.org.

-Anyone who is interested in free round-trip transportation to the event or wants to join the Eagleville team can contact Emily Masslofsky, Eagleville's Patient and Family Advocate, at EMasslofsky@eagleville.org or 610-635-7475.